RenYuanXue/datascientist-codechallenge/README.md

 - requirements.txt:

-    Libraries used in main.py
+    Libraries used in main.py.

 #### Usage:

 1. Download all required libraries ```pip install -r /path/to/requirements.txt```
 2. Run the main python file ```python main.py```
-3. Follow the instructions appeared and enter day and month.
+3. Enter day and month for demand forecast.
 4. Predictions will be generated.